digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-tls-passthrough

 Specify whether the DigitalOcean Load Balancer should pass encrypted data to backend droplets.
 This is optional.
-Options are `true` or `false`.
-Defaults to `false`.
+Options are `"true"` or `"false"`.
+Defaults to `"false"`.

+**Note**

+You have to supply the value as string (ex. `"true"`, not `true`), otherwise you might run into a [k8s bug that throws away all annotations on your `Service` resource](https://github.com/kubernetes/kubernetes/issues/59113).

 ## service.beta.kubernetes.io/do-loadbalancer-certificate-id